-Whether you live in Los Angeles, San Diego, San Jose, or any other city in California, breaking the local fireworks laws can ruin your wedding in a big hurry; even though they are home to “General Sherman,” a 3,500-year-old tree, and a stand of bristlecone pines that are 4,000 years old and are the world’s oldest living things.
+The laws are different if you live in Los Angeles, San Diego, San Jose, or any other city in California.
+Even though it’s home to “General Sherman”; a 3,500-year-old tree, and a stand of bristle-cone pines that are 4,000 years old and are the world’s oldest living things, there aren’t exceptions to the rules.
 Below we have list the current California fireworks laws to help prevent any unwanted problems when using wedding sparklers on your big day.

-Permitted: Consumer Fireworks not prohibited (size limitations specified.)
+Consumer Fireworks not prohibited (size limitations specified, wedding sparklers are permitted.)

-Prohibited: Firecrackers, skyrockets, rockets, roman candles, chasers, surprise items, friction items, torpedoes, items resembling food, fireworks containing arsenic, phosphorus, thiocyanates magnesium (magnesium alloys permitted), mercury salts, picrates or picric acid, gallates or gallic acid, chlorates, (except those of alkali or earth metals), boron, titanium (except larger than 100 mesh), zirconium, gunpowder, and fireworks kits.
+Firecrackers, skyrockets, rockets, roman candles, chasers, surprise items, friction items, torpedoes, items resembling food, fireworks containing arsenic, phosphorus, thiocyanates magnesium (magnesium alloys permitted), mercury salts, picrates or picric acid, gallates or gallic acid, chlorates, (except those of alkali or earth metals), boron, titanium (except larger than 100 mesh), zirconium, gunpowder, and fireworks kits.
+Wedding sparklers are permitted.

 Nickname: The Golden State